Allan De Genova, Director & President

 During his Park Board tenure he was involved with the creation of the Italian Garden at Hastings Park, the refurbishment of Victory Square Park and Cenotaph and served the Board on many projects and committees, including Dr. Sun Yat-Sen Classical Chinese Garden, Hastings Park Working Committee, and Capital Plan strategy to redevelop Sunset Community Centre and most recently, the renovation and revitalization of Nat Bailey Baseball Stadium.

-Allan is a member of the Vancouver Chinatown Merchants’ Association, a Director for the Vancouver Resource Society for People with Disabilities and he is currently an Honorary Colonel with 15th Field Artillery Regiment, Royal Regiment of Canadian Artillery.
+Allan is a member of the Vancouver Chinatown Merchants’ Association, a Director for the Vancouver Resource Society for People with Disabilities and he is currently an Honorary Lieutenant Colonel with 5th Field Artillery Regiment, Royal Regiment of Canadian Artillery.

 Melissa De Genova, Director, Secretary & Fund Raising Chair